Lapta (game): History

+Peter the Great encouraged his elite guard to play lapta for physical training.
+Russian national values were ascribed to the game in modern times, with writer Aleksandr I. Kuprin having praised the game for qualities such as loyalty, accuracy, speed and strength skills, as well as resourcefulness.

+During the Soviet period, the sport, along with other traditional sports such as gorodki, was promoted and attempts were made to develop them into modern sports of a Soviet type.
+The game's development reached its peak in the 1950s, with thousands of lapta teams registered.
+Russian championships of lapta were held from 1958, and lapta was entered in the program of the Russian Spartakiads in the following year; however, these attempts at promoting the sport later lost priority.
+Since 1990, annual championships in Russia have been held and the sport has seen a revival.

 Rules

 The game is played outside on a field the size of half a football pitch 20 × 25 sazhens (140 × 175 ft).
 There are five people on the field from the defending team, as well as pitcher/server.
 This pitcher server stands near the batter of the opposing team and hits a ball in the direction of the batter.
 The team that bats contains six people.
 Each hitter gets two chances to hit the ball over a 10m line.
 If they succeed at that, the runners can go to an endline at the other end of the pitch.
 If a player manages to run between the two endpoints, they get 2 points.
 A game lasts an hour, split into two equal halves.